+Named Watercourses

-- Named Watercourses Based on long experience with helping offset the costs suffered by flood victims, The Federal Emergency Management Administration (FEMA) has developed a flood insurance program centered on the concept of floodplain management.
+Based on long experience with helping offset the costs suffered by flood victims, The Federal Emergency Management Administration (FEMA) has developed a flood insurance program centered on the concept of floodplain management.
 Based on a series of engineering studies FEMA has mapped flood-prone areas along principal watercourses and their tributaries in urban areas nationwide.
 Termed "Flood Insurance Rate Maps", these indicate areas where citizens may obtain flood insurance at favorable rates due to FEMA subsidies.
 For purposes of these Guidelines the FEMA-designated watercourses and their tributaries are designated as the "Named Regulatory Watercourses" of the Cities.
-The pertinent watercourses are identified in Table B-1, Appendix B. - Floodplains The Cities administer FEMA regulation of the floodplains of the Named Regulatory Watercourses as necessary to ensure the availability of affordable flood insurance to area citizens.
+The pertinent watercourses are identified in Table B-1, Appendix B.